iMD10/iMD10/README.md

    A Convolutional Neural Network trained on CIFAR-10 using TensorFlow/Keras.
 Includes feature map visualization and accuracy plots.

 5. **[Tic Tac Toe with GUI (PvP & PvE)](https://github.com/iMD10/tic-tac-toe-python)**
-   A Python-based Tic Tac Toe game using Tkinter with support for both Player vs Player and Player vs Environment modes.
+   A Python-based Tic Tac Toe game using Tkinter with support for both Player vs Player and Player vs Computer.

 ---